 Options to View Your Data besides Hard Copy Paper Print

 There may be times when you want to print the Excel checkbook spreadsheet or print the reports and charts, however typically it will be sufficient to just view the Excel templates on your monitor.
 The data that you add to the Excel spreadsheet template can be viewed on your monitor when the Excel file is open in the Microsoft Excel program.
 You can view the transactions in the Registers, Accounts Summary, Reports & Charts, if any.
 You can also change the zoom level.
 In Excel, you can change the Zoom level while the Excel file is open.
 However, changing the Zoom level too small, may cause some data to display as ######.
 Just increase the Zoom level if this happens.
+See the Excel help article titled how to zoom in or out of an Excel worksheet for more specific details.
 Also, you can save the Excel worksheet as a .pdf file and view it within Adobe reader.